ivalx1s/swift-mainactor_isolation_in_protocol/README.md

 ### 1. Whole Class Is Main-Actor Isolated

-By declaring conformance within the class body (or marking the class itself with `@MainActor` but the latter is more obvious), the **entire class** becomes isolated to the main actor.
+By declaring conformance to a protocol marked as `@MainActor` within the class body, the **entire class** becomes isolated to the main actor.
 This means **every** property and method is guaranteed to run on the main thread, providing strong safety for UI-related code.

 ```swift
 // Entire class becomes MainActor-isolated